Part 4: Elemental Stone

-“Those are the moons to the planet,” She answered.
+“Moons to the planet,” she answered.

 The rest of the crew prepared for the journey in their own way.
 There was little talk or social interaction those two days.
-I found Rei and Kiko practically living in the training room as well as Tammy in her workroom and Cashel on the flight deck.
+I found Rei and Kiko practically living in the training room, as well as Tammy in her workroom and Cashel on the flight deck.

 I was getting anxious as the two days dwindled down to a few hours.
 My eyes wandered the ceiling in my room as I lay on my bed.
 What does being in this race mean?
-We were going to risk our lives to try and rule the galaxy?
-No… we were trying to protect it.
+Were we going to risk our lives to try and rule the galaxy?
+No– we were trying to protect it.
 There was no denying that that man…Ozias was also trying to win the race, and he seemed highly capable of doing just that.
 Seeking power is what seems to be the only thing he lives for, but why does he want Kiko’s power so badly?
 She must be pretty strong if he’s been searching for her as well.

 Tammy’s image popped up on the ceiling, “Meet on the flight deck.
 Rei, stop daydreaming and get out of the shower, you’re wasting all the hot water.”

-Tammy ignored her comment and explained the situation.
+Tammy ignored her and explained the situation.

 “We received a message from the main space port on the planet.
 It seems that the planet will be destroyed.”